Esequiel378/walmart-challenge-deployment/README.md

 docker-compose -f production.yml up
 ```

-Now you can visit your server ip and you will see the Frontend app running
+Now you can visit your server ip and you will see the [Frontend](https://github.com/Esequiel378/walmart-challenge-frontend)
+App running

 Locally you cant go to [http://165.22.3.102](http://165.22.3.102)

+## TODO

+- [ ] Create a BFF